Souhegan Watershed Association

 Anyone can dispose of any kind of drugs (illegal, prescription, over the

-counter) at a secure drop box at the
+counter) at a secure drop box at most of the police stations in the area.

 Another less effective way to dispose of your drugs is to seal them in a plastic bag with some wet coffee grounds or kitty litter and dispose of this in the regular trash.